 In addition to DSW linked above, you can purchase the entire 3 piece set for a steal at Macy’s.

-A more affordable option that’s similar to Away luggage, Traveler’s Club makes cases with similar horizontal lines for less than $50.
+A more affordable option that’s similar in design, Traveler’s Club makes cases with similar horizontal lines for less than $50.

 The cases features spinner wheels, lightweight construction, and a fold out device that includes USB port that you can use with your own power pack, as well as a cup and phone holder.
-We love this versatility in a smart suitcase, and you can’t beat the price for this Away alternative!
+We love this versatility in a smart suitcase, and you can’t beat the price!

 Herschel Supply has branched out into luggage, with some pretty cool cases.

-They’re not Away lookalikes, but have a similar vibe with fun colors and modern design, along with some standout prints.
+They’re not the closest in style, but have a similar vibe with fun colors and modern design, along with some standout prints.
 You can purchase the Trade line with built-in, removable chargers, or without, so be sure to look for “Trade Power” if you’d like a built-in power bank.

 Herschel cases feature the same premium Hinomoto spinner wheels that Away uses, TSA locks, and chic striped lining.

-If you’re looking for something like Away luggage, but cheaper, Rockland’s Melbourne cases might be just the thing for you.
-They are similar to Away luggage in style, and they come in some surprisingly cool color combos for the price point (the case pictured here reminds us of one of Away’s limited editions).
+If you’re looking for something cheaper, Rockland’s Melbourne cases might be just the thing for you.
+They are similar in style, and they come in some surprisingly cool color combos for the price point (the case pictured here reminds us of one of Away’s limited editions).